-Prerequisites or Corequisites: Concurrent enrollment in or previous completion of HSRV-120 and with a minimum grade of C.

-The course provides training in case management skills to implement with clients in a variety of human service organizations.
+Prerequisite: Completion of HSRV-120 with a minimum grade of C. The course provides training in case management skills to implement with clients in a variety of human service organizations.
 Students will learn the practical aspects of case management: intake interviews, assessment, organization and design of a case plan, implementation and follow up.
 Advocacy skills will be reviewed and an overview of legal and ethical issues and professional development activities of human service specialists will be examined.